Mr-p0tat0/port_scanning/Rustscan.md

 ```````
 cargo install rustscan
 ```````
-//Also check installation guide at: https://github.com/RustScan/RustScan
+Also check installation guide at: https://github.com/RustScan/RustScan

 We can use basic scanning commands: